Event Log Explorer™ for Windows infrastructure administrators

 This great result is primarily due to advanced features of Event Log Explorer:

 Event Log Explorer loads events into a temporary storage (disk or memory) and performs all further operations with this storage.
-Moreover, it can filter out needless events right at loading stage.
+Besides, it can filter out needless events right at loading stage.

 Event Log Explorer provides 5 (five) ways to filter events by virtually any criteria.
 The filters are reusable ‐ you can save filters and apply them when requierd.
 You can even filter by event description with the power of regular expressions.